typst-cn/awesome-typst-cn/README.md

 ### 格式 工具

+- [typst-index](https://github.com/RolfBremer/typst-index): 创建索引的工具库,  Automatically create a handcrafted index in typst.
+This typst component allows the automatic creation of an Index page with entries that have been manually marked in the document by its authors.
+This, in times of advanced search functionality, seems somewhat outdated, but a handcrafted index like this allows the authors to point the reader to just the right location in the document.
 - [typst-tablex](https://github.com/PgBiel/typst-tablex): 表格组件, More powerful and customizable tables in Typst.
 - [typst-diagbox](https://github.com/PgBiel/typst-diagbox): 对角线分割符,A library for diagonal line dividers in Typst tables